Etimo/diamonds2/README.md

 docker-compose up
 ```

 Navigate to `http://localhost:8080` for frontend.
 Backend is exposed on `http://localhost:8081`.

-For local development, the database is available at `http://localhost:8082`.
+The database is reachable at [http://localhost:8082](http://localhost:8082/?pgsql=database&username=postgres&db=postgres).